The Most Successful Level 1 CFA Exam Prep Approach

 To be successful, every CFA candidate needs a good study plan.
-Setting deadlines for the topics is the first step.
+Setting deadlines for the exam topics is the first step.
 Then, you need to schedule your daily study sessions.

 - 2-month L1 Study Plan

 - 4.5-month L1 Study+Review Plan

 - 5-month L2 Study Plan

 3 main assumptions of conventional CFA exam study planning are as follows:

 - Study topics one by one according to the CFA Program Curriculum sequence.

 - Focus on one topic at a time (go back or forth to other topics sporadically, only if needed).

 - Revise the whole study material after dealing with all the topics (usually, it’s the last month before the exam).